 “A history of previous birth of a low birthweight infant, previous cesarean sections, multiple previous spontaneous abortions, prior stillbirth, or uterine anomaly identifies women at increased risk for recurrent [miscarriage], preterm birth, or stillbirth,” according to a study.

-• Ashkenazi Jewish, who have an elevated risk of multiple genetic conditions, including Tay–Sachs;
+• Ashkenazi Jew – Elevated risk of multiple genetic conditions, including Tay–Sachs;

-• African, who have an elevated risk of sickle cell anemia and thalassemia;
+• African – Elevated risk of sickle cell anemia and thalassemia;

-• Mediterranean and Asian, who have an elevated risk of thalassemia.
+• Mediterranean and Asian – Elevated risk of thalassemia.

 Step Four: Embryo transfer

 To implant the embryo, your doctor will feed a catheter through your vagina, cervix, and into your uterus.
-Then, a syringe with your embryos and a small amount of liquid is attached to the other end of the catheter so they can be placed in the uterus.
+Then, a syringe with your embryos and a small amount of liquid is attached to the other end of the catheter so they can be guided into the uterus.

 If the process is successful, an embryo should attach to the uterine wall within 6-10 days after the transfer.
 Even though the egg may attach, you’ll have to wait at least two weeks after the transfer to take a pregnancy test.